 Electronic sports do share certain things in common with their physical counterparts.
 Serious players, especially esports athletes, usually need to train for long durations when they are preparing for an esports competition and they receive professional coaching as well.
 More often than not, it is hard for them to catch a break in between while they are participating in a competition, which is quite similar to how physical sports competitions work as well.

 This is definitely a cause for concern.
-As an increasing number of people spend extended periods in front of their computers, with most engaging in extended periods of playing online games, it has created new kinds of problems, which the WHO calls the ‘videogame vision syndrome’ .
-Staring at the digital screen for hours on end may cause their vision to go blurry after a while and cause them to develop symptoms of dry eye syndrome, such as eye irritation, eye fatigue and discomfort.
+As an increasing number of people spend extended periods in front of their computers, with most engaging in extended periods of playing online games, it has created new kinds of problems, which the WHO calls the ‘videogame vision syndrome’.
+Staring at the digital screen for hours on end may cause their vision to go blurry after a while and cause them to develop symptoms of digital eye strain, such as eye irritation, eye fatigue, and discomfort.
 If children already have certain vision problems like myopia or astigmatism, this may cause the symptoms of such conditions and diseases to manifest and progress at a faster rate.

 In that case, how can we make sure that children are able to enjoy the many benefits of esports while keeping their bodies (and minds) healthy?